 The solid hardwood top is water resistant, so you don’t have to worry about leaving it outside all the time.
 It sits about a foot and a half off the ground, so it’s the perfect height for using with camping chairs, or for sitting directly on the ground picnic style.

-Thanks to the X-Frame design and fold up top, this table can be taken down or put back up in seconds (and that also means there’s nothing under the table to bang your knees on and that chairs can slide up close).
+Thanks to the X-Frame design and fold-up top, this table can be taken down or put back up in seconds (and that also means there’s nothing under the table to bang your knees on and chairs can slide up close).

-These tables stand about 43 inches high, and are constructed from heavy duty aluminum.
-The table comes with a canvas carrying bag to make transport a snap.
+These tables stand about 43 inches high and are constructed from heavy-duty aluminum.
+They also come with a canvas carrying bag to make transport a snap.